dragondrop-cloud/terraform-aws-dragondrop-compute/README.md

 ### Security When Using This Module
 This module creates a new IAM role, "dragondrop HTTPS Trigger Role" which has the minimum permissions needed to evoke the created Fargate Task.
-This role is assigned to a new service account, and that service account is the service account used by both the
-Containerized Lambda and Fargate Task provisioned by this module.
+This role is assigned to a new service account, and that service account is the service account used by the Lambda function provisioned by this module.

-Lastly, that service account is granted Secret Accessor privileges on only the secrets referenced by the Fargate task as environment variables.
+Lastly, another service account is granted Secret Accessor privileges on only the secrets referenced by the Fargate task as environment variables, and used by the Fargate task to run the dragondrop engine.

 ## What is dragondrop.cloud?
 [dragondrop.cloud](https://dragondrop.cloud) is a provider of IAC automation solutions that are self-hosted